breakdowns/slam-mirrorbot/README.md

-tarleech - Leech Torrent/Direct link and upload as .tar zipleech - Leech Torrent/Direct link and upload as .zip unzipleech - Leech Torrent/Direct link and extract qbleech - Leech Torrent using qBittorrent qbtarleech - Leech Torrent and upload as .tar using qb qbzipleech - Leech Torrent and upload as .zip using qb qbunzipleech - Leech Torrent and extract using qb clone - Copy file/folder to Drive count - Count file/folder of Drive link
+tarleech - Leech Torrent/Direct link and upload as .tar zipleech - Leech Torrent/Direct link and upload as .zip unzipleech - Leech Torrent/Direct link and extract qbleech - Leech Torrent/Magnet using qBittorrent qbtarleech - Leech Torrent/Magnet and upload as .tar using qb qbzipleech - Leech Torrent/Magnet and upload as .zip using qb qbunzipleech - Leech Torrent and extract using qb clone - Copy file/folder to Drive count - Count file/folder of Drive link